Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Rogue Class| Description|
 |:------------:|:----------|
 |The Rogue Classes:| (Also known as a thief, ninja, assassin, shadow, pirate, scout, and gambler.).
 Rogues are normally thieves or treasure hunters.
 They are good at lockpicking, traps, disarming, sneak attacks, and attacking from the behind.
 |The Thief:| Ability to steal items from enemies or others.
-Normally the theft can steal rare items.
+Normally the thief can steal rare items.
 |The Assassin:| Very stealthy and has many fighting abilities.
-It normally poisons the enemy to easily take them down.
+The assassin normally poisons the enemy to easily take them down.
-|The Gambler:| Has magic that rely on chance.
+|The Gambler:| Has some magic that relies on chance.
 They fight with cards or other gambling game items.
 |The Ninja:| Have a large range of skills.
 Vanishing with smoke and has most rogue like class skills.
 They normally hide their face in the ninja outfit, throw items like shurikens (Normally good with any weapon), and are crazy fast.
 The sometimes can use special powers with chakra.
 |The Shadow:| Ninja like rogues that hide in shadows or can hide in a shadow dimension they create.
 |The Pirate:| A rogue that can switch from sword and pistol.
 They are not normally strong, but captains normally are very good at sword play, stealing, and tricks or riddles.
 For example, hiding their treasure, making traps, and anything to protect their belongings.
 They are not always at sea, but normally have some kind of transportation.
 Sky pirates, water pirates, sand boat pirates, etc.